-- 2.1 The Rochford Audit Charter was approved and adopted by the Finance & Procedures Overview & Scrutiny Committee in October 2003.
+- 2.1 The Rochford Audit Charter was originally approved and adopted by the Finance & Procedures Overview & Scrutiny Committee in October 2003.
 The original version arose from the requirements of the 2000 CIPFA "Code of Practice For Internal Audit In Local Government In The United Kingdom".
-The Charter is designed to enable Internal Audit to demonstrate its aims and responsibilities, together with those of Service Area Management, to ensure compliance with sound systems of internal control. - 2.2 Apart from minor changes reflecting the Organisation Review of 2006 there has not been any significant update to the Charter since its introduction.
-As a result of the Internal Audit Self-assessment, reported to this Committee on 6th June 2007, it became apparent that a review was required to reflect changes in working practices and revised Codes of Practice.
-A proposed Audit Charter is attached as Appendix 1 for consideration and approval. - 2.3 It is also proposed that the Audit Charter be reviewed and placed before Members annually, as part of the procedures for reporting The Statement On Internal Control, to ensure that the Terms of Reference for Internal Audit are up to date and appropriate to circumstances
+The Charter was designed to enable Internal Audit to demonstrate its aims and responsibilities, together with those of Heads of Service, to ensure compliance with sound systems of internal control. - 2.2 As a result of the Internal Audit Self-assessment for 2006/07, reported to this Committee on 6 June 2007, it became apparent that a review of The Charter was required to reflect changes in working practices.
+The revised version was approved along with a requirement to review the Charter annually to ensure that the terms of reference were up to date and appropriate to circumstances. - 2.3 Best Practice suggests that Internal Audit should have a strategy to accompany a Charter.
+Rather than produce separate documents that have very similar contents and objectives it was felt that to combine both into the proposed Audit Strategy and Terms of Reference would simplify the approach and produce one document covering all required elements.
+The draft document, for Member consideration and approval is attached as Appendix A.